 Music was my refuge.
 I could crawl into the space between the notes and curl my back to loneliness.
 Maya Angelou

 This is Tuesday Chatter, a weekly event!
 Please leave the link to your blog, giving others the opportunity to appreciate your talents.
-Here’s the link for the how-tos- Tuesday Chatter
+Here’s the link to the how-tos- Tuesday Chatter

 Please stop in and visit ThusNSuch, my other blog, dedicated to poetry and quotes- ThusNSuch